 “Application” means an application for granting of a patent.

+“Confidential information” includes traditional knowledge that is considered secret, sacred or culturally sensitive.
+This information has strict rules of sharing and disclosure that are maintained through customary laws and protocols of Indigenous Peoples and local communities.

 “Contracting Party” means any State or intergovernmental organization party to this instrument.

 “Country of origin of genetic resources” means the country which possesses those genetic resources in in situ conditions.

-“[Materially/Directly] based on” means that the GRs and/or Associated TK must have been necessary or material to the development of the claimed invention, and that the claimed invention must depend on the specific properties of the GRs and/or Associated TK.
+“[Materially/Directly] based on” means that the GRs and/or Associated TK must have been necessary or material to the claimed invention, and that the claimed invention must depend on the specific properties of the GRs and/or Associated TK.

 "Genetic material" means any material of plant, animal, microbial or other origin containing functional units of heredity.